iovis/peerflixrb/README.md

 ## Cache

-The original peerflix takes care of cache so you can resume your downloads or watch them again. peerflixrb will tell you where they are located so you can do as you like or leave them there till your OS takes care of it (it's stored in /tmp).
+Webtorrent takes care of cache so you can resume your downloads or watch them again. peerflixrb will tell you where they are located so you can do as you like or leave them there till your OS takes care of it (it's stored in /tmp).
+When downloading with ```-n``` the output folder is the same peerflixrb was run.

 ## Contributing